 Packetcraft is a member of Bluetooth SIG, "a global community of over 36,000 companies serving to unify, harmonize and drive innovation in the vast range of connected devices all around us.

 Through collective creation and shared technical standards, Bluetooth® technology simplifies, secures and enriches the technology experience of users worldwide."

-We have included SIG's enormous collection of resources regarding bluetooth and the vision for the technology here for quick reference but highly recommend visiting their website and utilizing their range of market research, technology details, qualifications and specs as well as application and imagination of bluetooth technology that is on the horizon.
+Note: SIG's offers an enormous collection an market research, technology details, qualifications and specs as well as application and imagination of bluetooth technology that is on the horizon.
 We are proud to be part of this enormous community of innovators who value connectivity and drive the global market forward with excellence.

 One key reason for the incredible success of Bluetooth® technology is the tremendous flexibility it provides developers.
 Offering two radio options, Bluetooth technology provides developers with a versatile set of full-stack, fit-for-purpose solutions to meet the ever-expanding needs for wireless connectivity.

 Whether a product streams high-quality audio between a smartphone and speaker, transfers data between a tablet and medical device, or sends messages between thousands of nodes in a building automation solution, the Bluetooth Low Energy (LE) and Bluetooth Classic radios are designed to meet the unique needs of developers worldwide.